 Coverage is universal.
-All those 'ordinarily resident' in the United Kingdom are entitled to health care that is largely free at the point of use.
+All those "ordinarily resident" in England are entitled to health care that is largely free at the point of use.

-Services: Publicly-funded coverage: the National Health Service (NHS) covers preventative services; inpatient and outpatient (ambulatory) hospital (specialist) care; physician (general practitioner) services; inpatient and outpatient drugs; dental care; mental health care; learning disabilities; and rehabilitation.
+Services: The National Health Service (NHS) covers preventive services; inpatient and outpatient (ambulatory) hospital (specialist) care; physician (general practitioner) services; inpatient and outpatient drugs; dental care; mental health care; learning disabilities; and rehabilitation.

-Cost-sharing: There are relatively few cost-sharing arrangements for publicly-covered services.
-Drugs prescribed under the NHS by general practitioners, dentists and other independent prescribers are subject to a fixed rate charge (£7.20 per prescription in England [\$11.50 USD]), but about 89% of prescriptions are exempt from charges (Information Centre 2008).
-NHS Dentistry services are subject to patient charges of up to a maximum of £198 per course of treatment (\$316 USD), although for historic reasons there is difficulty in accessing NHS dental services in some areas.
+Cost-sharing: There are relatively few cost-sharing arrangements for publicly covered services.
+Patients prescribed drugs under the NHS by general practitioners, dentists, and other independent prescribers are charged a fixed rate (£7.20 per prescription in England [US\$11.50]), but about 89 percent of prescriptions are exempt from charges (Information Centre 2008).
+NHS dentistry services are subject to charges capped at £198 per course of treatment (US\$316), although for historic reasons there is difficulty in accessing NHS dental services in some areas.
 Increasing access to NHS dentistry is currently a national priority for the NHS.
-Out-of-pocket payments, including both cost-sharing and expenditure paid directly by private households, accounted for 11% of total national health expenditures in 2007.
+Out-of-pocket payments, including both cost-sharing and expenditure paid directly by private households, accounted for 11 percent of total national health expenditures in 2007.

 Safety nets: Most costs are met from the public purse.
 There are measures in place to alleviate charges for NHS services where these may have an undue impact on certain patient groups.
-The following are exempt from prescription drug fixed rate charges: children under the age of 16 years and those in full-time education aged 16, 17 or 18; people aged 60 years or over; people with low income; pregnant women and those having had a baby in the last 12 months; and people with certain medical conditions and disabilities.
-There are discounts through pre-payment certificates for people who use a large amount of prescription drugs.
+The following are exempt from fixed prescription drug rates: children under the age of 16 years and those in full-time education aged 16, 17, and 18; people aged 60 years or over; people with low income; pregnant women and those who have had a baby in the past 12 months; and people with certain medical conditions and disabilities.
+There are discounts through prepayment certificates for people who use large quantities of prescription drugs.
 Transport costs to and from provider sites are also covered for people with low income.

-National Health Service (NHS): The NHS accounts for 87% of total health expenditure.
-It is funded by general taxation (76%), by national insurance contributions (18%), user charges (3%) and other sources of income (3%) (Department of Health 2006).
+National Health Service (NHS): The NHS accounts for 87 percent of total health expenditure.
+It is funded by general taxation (76%), national insurance contributions (18%), user charges (3%), and other sources of income (3%) (Department of Health, 2006).
 Apart from the income the NHS receives for the provision of prescription drugs and dentistry services to the general population, there is some income from other fees and charges, particularly from private patients who use NHS services.

 Private health insurance: A mix of for-profit and not-for-profit insurers provide supplementary private health insurance.
-Private insurance offers choice of specialists, faster access to elective surgery and higher standards of comfort and privacy than the NHS.
-In 2006 it covered 12% of the population and accounted for 1% of total health expenditure.
+Private insurance offers choice of specialists, faster access to elective surgery, and higher standards of comfort and privacy than the NHS.
+In 2006, it covered 12 percent of the population and accounted for 1 percent of total health expenditure.

-Other: People also pay directly out-of-pocket for some services - for example, care in the private sector.
-Direct out-of-pocket payments account for over 90% of total private expenditure on health.
+Other: People also pay directly out of pocket for some services, e.g., care in the private sector.
+Direct out-of-pocket payments account for more than 90 percent of total private expenditure on health.

 Physicians: General practitioners (GPs) are usually the first point of contact for patients and act as gatekeepers for access to secondary care services.
-Most GPs are paid directly by primary care trusts (PCTs) through a combination of methods: salary, capitation and fee-for-service.
-The 2004 GP contract introduced a range of different local contracting possibilities as well as providing substantial financial incentives tied to achievement of clinical and other performance targets.
-Private providers of GP services set their own fee-for-service rates but are not generally reimbursed by the public system.
+Most GPs operate privately under an annual national contract, and are paid directly by primary care trusts (PCTs) through a combination of methods: salary, capitation and fee-for-service.
+The 2004 GP contract introduced a range of local contracting possibilities while also providing substantial financial incentives tied to achievement of clinical and other performance targets.
+Some private providers of GP services set their own fee-for-service rates but are not generally reimbursed by the public system.
+Specialists work mainly in NHS hospitals but may supplement their salary by treating private patients.